 When put through a brightness test, the ThinkPad T450 produced a much lower brightness score (163 cd/m2) compared to what the manufacturer promises.
 Additionally, the bottom area of the screen is darker than the rest of the screen, which is a common flaw in the outdated TN display technology.
 The sRGB color gamut came up to 54.5 percent, which is less than desirable, and the screen became blurry when viewed from upper and lower angles.

 Keyboard and Touchpad

-Since the ThinkPad T450 is made or business, it is essential that it offers the best typing experience, and it delivers exactly that.
-The Numpad has been compromised to offer an extra-spacious keyboard with specially designed keys with 1.9mm (1.5mm- 2.00mm ideal) of travel and 63 grams (55 – 60 grams ideal) of actual force, with a concave design that makes typing incredibly accurate and comfortable.
+Since the ThinkPad T450 is made for business, it is essential that it offers the best typing experience, and it delivers exactly that.
+The Numpad has been designed to offer an extra-spacious keyboard with specially designed keys with 1.9mm (1.5mm- 2.00mm ideal) of travel and 63 grams (55 – 60 grams ideal) of actual force, with a concave design that makes typing incredibly accurate and comfortable.

 The keyboard comes with backlight illumination, making it great for typing in any low-light condition, with multiple modes for adjusting the intensity of the backlight.
 At the center of the keyboard rests the iconic red TrackPoint, which makes navigation, highlighting text and clicking small icons precise.
 The fairly large 3.9 x 2.25-inch touchpad helps you glide through pages, makes precise gestures, scroll with ease and pinch-zoom over images as well.